 A question of self-confidence and skills above all

 Today, the status quo is changing as new opportunities are opening up for women entrepreneurs, regardless of the stage of development of their startup.
-Being an entrepreneur and raising money is not a question of gender but rather a question of skills, self-confidence and market knowledge.
+Being an entrepreneur and raising funds is not a question of gender but rather a question of skills, self-confidence and knowledge of your market.
 So, take your courage in both hands and go raise millions.

-PS : At Advimotion, diversity counts a lot.
+PS : At Advimotion, diversity counts.
 We have accompanied almost as many female as male entrepreneurs.
 So ladies, don’t hesitate to ask us to accompany you in your entrepreneurial adventure.